outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - set traversal sequence
         - ambiguity maximization, across set traversal sequence

+    - when you have one sample, it's possible to estimate distance from average using extreme attribute value sets & mapping the attribute sets to assign probability given the relationships within the sample, as a prediction tool with minimum information

     - document generated function types
       - decoy rules that consider usage, so usage follows the actual rule